PiauV/ROOT-Exporter/README.md

 gSystem->Load("<path-to-rex-install>/libRTT.so"); // RTT only
 // or
 gSystem->Load("<path-to-rex-install>/libExPad.so"); // Full REx library (ExPad + RTT)
+// N.B. : <path-to-rex-install> should be added to your LD_LIBRARY_PATH
 ```

 **Tip:** Add the above line to your `rootlogon` file for automatic loading at ROOT startup.